Knogobert/movethatbus.js/README.md

 OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 ### Thanks to
-- bus image source: timeless.ee
+- Bus image source: timeless.ee
-- sound source:
+- Sound source:
-- divine inspiration: Extreme Home Makeover
+- Divine inspiration: Extreme Home Makeover